 Nor do I buy "antique"

 Speed Queen washers, 60's era ranges or electric ironing mangles, water heaters, furnaces and other such

 scrap metal that were left in the basement or

 house you just bought.

-I usually do not respond and most
+I usually do not respond, and most

-information provided.
-For example, "I have an XXX, what is it
+example, "I have XXX, what it